Mental Health Facilities Cheshire, CT

 Connection Inc Cornerstone - 3.6 miles from Cheshire, CT

 Connection Inc Cornerstone is a mental health center in New Haven, Connecticut, located at 282 Dwight Street, 6511 zip code.
 Connection Inc Cornerstone provides residential treatment.
-Connection Inc Cornerstone also supports people with serious mental illness and people requiring dual diagnosis treatment.
-More services available at Connection Inc Cornerstone include diet and exercise counseling, intensive case management and housing services.
+Connection Inc Cornerstone also supports people requiring dual diagnosis treatment and people with serious mental illness.
+More services available at Connection Inc Cornerstone include psychosocial rehabilitation services, illness management and recovery and mentoring/peer support/consumer-run services.

 Learn More